geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

-You can edit these :ref:`kppguide-custom-eqn` and :ref:`kppguide-custom-kpp` configuration files to define your own custom mechanism (cf. :ref:`kppguide-reference-section` for details).
+You can edit these :ref:`kppguide-custom-eqn` and :ref:`kppguide-custom-kpp` configuration files to define your own custom mechanism (see the :ref:`kppguide-reference-section` for details).

 .. important::

-   We recommend always building a custom mechanism from the :file:`KPP/custom` folder, and to leave the other folders untouched.
+   We recommend that you always build a custom mechanism from the :file:`KPP/custom` folder and leave the other folders untouched.
 This will allow you to validate your modified mechanism against one of the standard mechanisms that ship with GEOS-Chem.